LanganChristopher/project4/README.md

 3. The occurrence of a natural disaster will not significantly affect wages in professional industries.

-The results were in line with the hypothesis that wages in professional industries are not impacted by the occurrence of a natural disaster, although that is a relatively trivial conclusion, since wages generally seemed to not be impactd by the occurrence of a disaster.
+The results were in line with the hypothesis that wages in professional industries are not impacted by the occurrence of a natural disaster, although that is a relatively trivial conclusion since wages generally seemed to not be impacted by the occurrence of a disaster.

 4. The relative intensity of a disaster in a given locality will be correlated to any negative impact on wages and unemployment.